Becksteinlab/Scipy2017/00_Khoshlessan.rst

 Keywords
 --------
-   MDAnalysis, High Performance Computing, Dask, Map-Reduce job
+MDAnalysis, High Performance Computing, Dask, Map-Reduce

 The draft of the present study including all of our data is available on figshare at DOI: `10.6084/m9.figshare.4695742`_;